ekim39/final-project-EstherKim/README.md

 Submit a second PR on the final project repo to turn in your app and code.

-Deploy your app, in the form of a webpage, to Glitch/Heroku/Digital Ocean or some other service; it is critical that the application functions correctly wherever you post it.

-1. A link to the project itself
 3. An outline of the technologies you used and how you used them.
 6. What accessibility features you included in your project.